 Following the launch in the Pacific, the new Club Marriott program is expected to be rolled out in the rest of the Asia Pacific region starting in Mainland China, Hong Kong, Macau, Singapore, Malaysia, Vietnam, Guam, Indonesia, India, Japan, and Korea throughout July, August and September.
 This will be followed by the Philippines November, and Thailand by December this year.

-For further information of ClubMarriott is Asia Pacific, refer to the program website
+For current information on ClubMarriott refer to the program website